 • How do I apply?

-Each application must include official transcripts of all law school work, two letters of recommendation, a personal statement, and a non-refundable application fee of $55 in the form of a check or money order, made payable to California Western School of Law.
+Each application must include official transcripts of all law school work, two letters of recommendation, and a personal statement.
 You can now apply online through the LSAC website.
 The application deadline is July 31st of each year.
 However, admissions are rolling so applicants are encouraged to submit their materials by early Spring.

 Apply online using the LSAC application system and services.
 Click here to apply through LSAC.

 * Please note that LSAC charges a $75 registration fee to use the online application system.
-This fee applies only to LSAC services – applicants will still need to submit the California Western School of Law fee of $55.
+This fee applies only to LSAC services, there is NO CWSL APPLICATION FEE FOR 2014.

 • How can I contact the LL.M. in Trial Advocacy program?

 If you have questions or need more information about the program, please contact our Admissions Counselor, Heidi Cruise.
 We are located at 225 Cedar Street, San Diego, CA, 92101.
 You can contact Ms. Cruise at: (619) 515-1574; Toll-Free: (800) 255-4252, ext.
 1574; firstname.lastname@example.org.